How to Start a Band Mailing List – Quick Start Guide

 If you haven’t started building an email list, then start now.

-Some may view emails as an archaic form of communication, but they are actually still one of the most vital ways to build your online fan base:
+Some may view emails as an old form of communication, but they are actually still one of the most vital ways to build your online fan base.

 There’s a common saying in the online world: “The money is in the list”.